stadiamaps/stadiamaps-api-ts/DEVELOPING.md

 ## Release

-GitHub releases drive everything automatically.
-Create one and the rest should trigger automatically.
+GitHub releases drive everything automatically except bumping the version number.
+Create one and if all goes well, you'll have a release up on npm shortly.